By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some of the prominent symptoms of Disruptive Mood Dysregulation Disorder (DMDD) are temper tantrums and chronic irritability.
 These symptoms are quite different from the pressured uncontrollable behavior seen in Bipolar.
 DMDD has also been misdiagnosed as several other psychiatric disorders in the past.

-One reason this has been getting noticed is that children who have the particular group of symptoms now recognized as DMDD rarely grow up to have Bipolar Disorder or behavioral disorders.
+One reason this has been getting noticed is that children who have a particular group of symptoms now recognized as DMDD rarely grow up to have Bipolar Disorder or behavioral disorders.
 What they develop as they grow are significant levels of depression and anxiety.

 Disruptive Mood Dysregulation Disorder (DMDD) is similar to depression.

 DMDD shares some characteristics with other forms of Depression.
-In both DMDD and the other depressions, there are mood issues, sadness, feeling empty or being chronically irritable.
+In both DMDD and the other depressions, there are mood issues, sadness, feeling empty, or being chronically irritable.
 These mood issues result in changes to the body, physical symptoms, as well as changes in thinking and behavior.
 The result is that the person with DMDD or depression can’t function well even when they want to.
 DMDD is now found in the DSM chapter on depression.
 For many with adult depression, their issues all started in childhood with DMDD.

 What are the symptoms of Disruptive Mood Dysregulation Disorder (DMDD?)